 - Let the sauce rest in the refrigerator for an hour or two before using.
 If the sauce becomes too thick, thin it down with more olive oil.

-- You can make the sauce up to a day ahead.
+- Make it ahead – you can make this sauce up to a day or two ahead.
+It can also be frozen.